avaughn271/CLUES2/README.md

 ## (1) Preprocess Data

 The user will need to process their input data to generate a genotype sample or a set of samples of coalescence times.
-If you wish to use Relate to infer ARGs, we provide a script to convert the output of Relate importance sampling for the marginal tree at a given SNP.Please see the documentation of Relate [Relate v1.1](https://myersgroup.github.io/relate/) [[Speidel, *et al.* Nat.
+If you wish to use Relate to infer ARGs, we provide a script to convert the output of Relate importance sampling for the marginal tree at a given SNP.
+Please see the documentation of Relate [Relate v1.1](https://myersgroup.github.io/relate/) [[Speidel, *et al.* Nat.
 Gen. 2019]](https://www.nature.com/articles/s41588-019-0484-x), specifically the "Sample branch lengths" functionality.
-Use option "--format n".
+Use option "--format n" and set "--first_bp" and "--last_bp" to both be equal to the basepair position of your SNP of interest.
 We provide a script "RelateToCLUES.py" to convert the output file of this step to the input for CLUES2.
-(TODO)